AleksandrVSokolov/clinicaltrialsgov/README.md

 ## clinicaltrialsgov package
+This ClinicalTrials.gov website is one of largest registers of clinical trials in world.
+It is primarily focused on US market/healthcare but also frequently includes trials from other countries and could be used for analysis of trends in drug discovey.
+This ClinicalTrials.gov provides manual data downloading and API functionality.
+This package provides convenient ways to access clinical trial records within the R environment to facilitate subsequent analyses.
+The package allows specifying conditions, treatments as well as any advanced filter option in the ClinicalTrials search engine (via URL suffix).

 -   This package is designed to download data from ClinicalTrials.gov (https://clinicaltrials.gov/)
 -   It supports legacy and new APIs (as of 2022-2023)